 Read more!
 Click here to read our full review of Float On

-If your date loves food as much as they love animals, then boy will you be in their good books when you take them to one of the city’s animal themed cafes.
-Unleash your inner love cats at Hong Kong’s one and only real life Cat Store Cafe, or hop on over to the newly opened Rabbitland (pictured above) for a cuteness overload and a nibble on something tasty.
-If cats and rabbits don’t win them over, perhaps a delicious Snoopy-themed hot chocolate will at the Charlie Brown Cafe, or some tasty char siu bao at the Hello Kitty Chinese Cuisine.
-And if none of those adorable characters take your date’s fancy, then perhaps some playful animal shaped Yum Cha dim sum will.
+If your date loves food as much as they love animals, then why not take them to one of the city’s many animal themed cafes.
+Unleash your inner love cats at Hong Kong’s one and only real life Cat Store Cafe, or hop on over to the newly opened Rabbitland for a cuteness overload and a nibble on something tasty.
+If cats and rabbits don’t win them over, then perhaps the hedgehogs will at Kuri Cafe, or the shibas at Mame & Shiba (pictured above).
+And if your date has a thing for reptiles, they will no doubt enjoy meeting the residents at Cafe Animojo.

 Cat Store Cafe, 3D Po Ming Building, Foo Ming Street, Causeway Bay, Hong Kong, (+852) 2710 9953